MagaluCloud/magalu/script-qa/cli-doc/network/rules/create/help.md

 - --security-group-id string      Security Group ID: Id of the Security Group (required)
 - --validate-quota                validateQuota: Validate the quota before creating Rule (default true)
 - -v, --version                       version for create
 - --wait                          The request will be asynchronous.
 The wait parameter tells the API that you want the request to simulate synchronous behavior (to maintain endpoint compatibility).
-You can set an approximate timeout with the waitTimeout parameter (default true)
+You can set an approximate timeout with the waitTimeout parameter
-- --wait-timeout integer          waitTimeout: the approximate time in seconds you want to wait when simulating the request as synchronous (only works with wait=true) (default 120)
+- --wait-timeout integer          waitTimeout: the approximate time in seconds you want to wait when simulating the request as synchronous (only works with wait=true)

 ## Other commands:
 - Global Flags: